cjdbarlow/Part-One/classification_of_micro-organisms.md

 * Additionally, gram negative rods should be further classified into **pseudomonal** and **non-pseudomonal** organisms

 ##Viruses
 Viruses consist of molecules of either DNA or RNA shielded in a protein coat.
-They require the use of host cell stuctures for reproduction and are therefore **obligate intracellular parasites**.
+They require the use of host cell structures for reproduction and are therefore **obligate intracellular parasites**.
 They can be classified by **five** properties:
 1. **DNA/RNA**
   DNA viruses replicate in the cell nucleus using a host polymerase.
 2. Double-**stranded** or single-stranded